How To Use Gym Equipment For Beginners – SWEAT

 The lat pull-down machine targets your ‘latissimus dorsi’ (or ‘lats’), one of the largest muscles in your back, while also engaging your biceps and shoulders.
 Working your lats can help to improve posture and protect your spine during other exercises while also sculpting and strengthening the muscles in your back.

-With your hands in a wide position holding the bar in an overhand grip (palms facing away from you), slowly pull the bar down, squeezing your shoulder blades, until it’s roughly level with your chin.
-Slowly return the bar to the starting position with control, making sure you don’t let the weight plates crash together.
+With your hands in a wide position holding the bar in an overhand grip (palms facing away from you), slowly pull the bar down towards your chest, squeezing your shoulder blades, until it’s roughly level with your chin.
+Then, slowly return the bar to the starting position with control, making sure you don’t let the weight plates crash together.
 Repeat.

 2. Seated row